-Age is another important risk factor for osteoporosis.
-Anyone over the age of 50 should have bone density testing completed if they have any of these additional risk factors for osteoporosis or low bone mineral density and are at risk for fractures and falls:
+Age is another risk factor for osteoporosis development.
+People over the age of 50 should undergo bone density testing if they have any of the following additional risk factors for osteoporosis development or low density of the bone mineral and are at higher risk for falls and fractures.

 - a parent who suffered a hip fracture at any time in their life

 - a prior broken bone resulting from minor trauma